iceyaye/LPSGbypass/README.md

-**You need to log-in, or the script will not works.**
+**You need to log-in first, or the script will not work.**

 ## Usage

-Download Tampermonkey.
+Download Tamper/Violent monkey.
 New Script > Copy and Paste > File > Save.

-Then automatically all videos will show on a thread, without the need of subscribe!
+Then automatically all videos will show on a thread and gallery, without the need of subscribe!